-Mehmet Oz, MD, Cardiology, answeredWalnuts have long been considered good for the brain.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredWalnuts have long been considered good for the brain.
 They are rich with brain-boosting omega-3 fatty acids, which also have positive effects on mood.
 Like many antidepressants, walnuts work to boost the brain’s serotonin levels.
 The healthy oil also works at lowering cholesterol.

 Walnuts are a delicious addition to savory dishes like salads, oatmeal, and stuffing.
 Try not to eat too many, however, as walnuts are high in calories.
 Try to limit your serving to 1 ounce or 14 walnut halves.

 This content originally appeared on doctoroz.comHelpful?
 1 person found this helpful.